sra-opash/MCW-Practice-Management-Software/README.md

 ## Logging

-This application uses a unified logging system for consistent log management across both applications.
+This application uses a unified logging system based on Pino for consistent log management across both applications.

 1. **Basic Usage**: